doitian/xmonad-starter-kit/README.md

     _xsessionrc -> ~/.xsessionrc

 -   See `_xsessionrc` about how to setup multiple displays using `xrandr`.
--   Add auto start applications in `bin/xmonad.autostart`
+-   Add auto start applications in `bin/xmonad.autostart`, such as starting `trayer`.

 TODO: How to start session in other session manager?
 I'm not sure whether `~/.xsession` really works for xdm/gdm/kdm.